Public Safety Power Shutoffs (PSPS)

 - For Covered Wire Circuits: Sustained windspeeds of 40 mph or gusts of 58 mph

 Additional information is available from SCE at www.sce.com/pspsdecisionmaking.

 How have Public Safety Power Shutoffs affected Moorpark?

-Moorpark has been affected by SCE's Public Safety Power Shutoffs in 2019, 2020, and 2021.
+Moorpark has been affected by SCE's Public Safety Power Shutoffs in 2019, 2020, 2021, 2022, and 2023.
 Many times, SCE has de-energized significant swaths of Moorpark during these events, sometimes for periods of multiple days.
-The most recent large-scale PSPS event took place from January 19-21, during which SCE proactively de-energized six of the ten circuits that serve Moorpark, turning off power to 8,362 customers for upwards of 40 consecutive hours.
+The largest-scale PSPS event took place from January 19-21, 2021, during which SCE proactively de-energized six of the ten circuits that serve Moorpark, turning off power to 8,362 customers for upwards of 40 consecutive hours.
 The outage included most of the community's critical Los Angeles Avenue corridor where many of Moorpark's businesses and employers are located.